Signatures of electromagnetic and sound radiation produced by gravitational waves in core-collapse supernovae: Production of electromagnetic radiation from gravitational waves

-We now give a rough first order calculation of how a gravitational wave ({\it i.e.} many gravitons) can give rise to an electromagnetic wave ({\it i.e.} many photons).
-The aim is to show that if there is enough energy in the gravitational wave ({\it i.e.} if there are very large number of gravitons) this can compensate for the extreme smallness of the single Feynman diagram process of gravitons going to photons, $g+g \to \gamma + \gamma$, as calculated in \cite{Skobelev75}, and give rise to a physically significant amount of the vacuum produced electromagnetic radiation.
+We first give a rough, first order calculation of how a gravitational wave (i.e. many gravitons) can give rise to an electromagnetic wave (i.e. many photons).
+The aim is to show that if there is enough energy in the gravitational wave (i.e. if there are a very large number of gravitons) this can compensate for the extreme smallness of the single Feynman diagram process of gravitons going to photons, $g+g \to \gamma + \gamma$, and give rise to a physically significant amount of vacuum produced electromagnetic radiation and energy.
+While the outward propagating gravitational wave interacts only very weakly with the matter of the progenitor star, the co-produced electromagnetic radiation would be completely absorbed.

-This vacuum produced electromagnetic radiation ({\it i.e.} the co-produced radiation) by the gravitational wave background has been shown to be orders of magnitude less than the gravitational wave luminosity \cite{Jones15,Gretarsson18}.
-However, if the gravitational wave luminosity is very large, then the power radiated in the electromagnetic counterpart radiation can be large enough to be astrophysically significant, especially since electromagnetic radiation interacts much more strongly with ordinary matter as compared to the gravitational radiation which produced it.
-In particular we will look at the possible impact this conversion of gravitational wave to electromagnetic wave energy might have on the explosion mechanism in core-collapse supernova (CCSN).
-In a CCSN it is thought that neutrinos play the main role in driving the supernova explosion.
-However, numerical simulations which model supernova, and which incorporate only neutrinos as the mechanism behind the explosion, do not explode often enough, especially for larger mass progenitor stars \cite{Janka17}.
-By carrying out a very rough calculation we show that it is possible that electromagnetic radiation produced by gravitational waves from the core collapse could be an alternative or complementary process to neutrino driven supernova explosions.
+The luminosity of the electromagnetic radiation, vacuum produced by the gravitational wave background, has been shown to be orders of magnitude less than the gravitational wave luminosity \cite{Jones15,Jones16,Jones17,Jones18,Gretarsson18}.
+However, if the gravitational wave luminosity is very large, then the power radiated in the electromagnetic counterpart radiation can be large enough to be astrophysically significant, especially since electromagnetic radiation interacts much more strongly with ordinary matter as compared with gravitational radiation.
+In particular we will look at the possible impact this conversion of gravitational wave energy to electromagnetic wave energy might have on the core-collapse supernovae (CCSNe) and the evolution of the SNR.
+In a CCSNe it is widely accepted that neutrinos play the main role in driving the supernova explosion.
+However, numerical simulations which model supernova, and which incorporate only neutrinos as the mechanism behind the explosion and evolution are often models of the CCSNe, especially for larger mass progenitor stars \cite{Janka17}.
+By carrying out a rough calculation we show that it is possible that electromagnetic radiation produced by gravitational waves from the core collapse could significantly alter the state of the pre-explosion star and the subsequent processes of evolution of the SNR.